barr-israel/barrcodes/content/posts/1brc_part1/index.md

 ## Benchmarking A Compliant Solution

-Earlier in the optimization stages, I use the assumption that station names are between 3 and 27 bytes.
-That assumption is correct for all possible measurement files, but the challenge specifies solutions should support 1-100 bytes.
-So just to compare how much supporting those lengths would cost in performance, I made a compliant version, it ***will not*** be used as a base for the multi-threaded solutions, or for the final single threaded performance benchmark.
+As mentioned before, the current solution is not compliant with the exact rules of the original challenge.

-The changes I made to support these lengths are mostly fallbacks which minimize the cost for the common path - names that are 3-27 bytes.
+The changes I made to support the 1-100 byte lengths are mostly fallbacks which minimize the cost for the real common path - names that are 3-27 bytes.
 To compare longer names I used the standard slice comparison when a given name is too long:
 ```rust
 fn eq_inner(&self, other: &Self) -> bool {